 Terms & Conditions of Business

 This document contains our terms of business including details of our charges and advises you of your rights and obligations if you choose to instruct us.
-Receiving a free initial 20-minute consultation does not amount to instructing us.
+Receiving a free call-back does not amount to instructing us.

 If you wish for a large print copy of this document or a version in a larger font, please contact our Support Team on 01234 343134 who will be pleased to supply one.